 Workforce Programs

-Technical Assistance Bulletin 151
+Technical Assistance Bulletin 151, Change 1

-Keyword: Apprenticeship
+Keyword: Apprenticeship, ETP

-Subject: Benefits of Registered Apprenticeship Training Programs—
+Subject: Benefits of Registered Apprenticeship Programs—Update

-Date: June 19, 2007
+Date: October 3, 2023

-This Technical Assistance (TA) Bulletin provides Local Workforce Development Boards (Boards) with information regarding partnering with registered apprenticeship training programs to satisfy both employer and job seeker training needs.
+This Technical Assistance (TA) Bulletin provides Local Workforce Development Boards (Boards) with updated information regarding partnering with registered apprenticeship programs (RAPs) to satisfy both employer and individual training needs.

 As authorized by Texas Education Code, Chapter 133, the Texas Workforce Commission (TWC) receives funds from the Texas legislature for RAPs and administers the funds as set forth in TWC Chapter 837 Apprenticeship Training Program rules.
 However, not all RAPs apply for the Chapter 133 funds.

 The US Department of Labor’s (DOL) Office of Apprenticeship (OA) encourages the building and strengthening of partnerships between the registered apprenticeship system and the workforce system.
-Boards are encouraged to use their local flexibility to supplement RAPs with Workforce Investment Act (WIA) funds.
+Boards are encouraged to use their local flexibility to supplement RAPs with Workforce Innovation and Opportunity Act (WIOA) funds.

-RAPs a proven success record.
-For example, in Fiscal Year 2006 (FY’06), registered apprenticeship training programs, including those funded under Chapter 133, earned an overall:

-successful completion rate of 71.20 percent;

-first- to second-year average wage increase of 16.68 percent; and

-first- to fourth-year average wage increase of 57.03 percent.
+RAPs maintain a proven success record.
+Apprenticeship is an industry-driven, high-quality career pathway that enables employers to develop and prepare their future workforce to obtain paid work experience, classroom instruction, and a portable, nationally recognized credential.
 Chapter 133 funds pay only a small portion of the direct training costs associated with RAPs, which may leave the programs lacking funds to provide the training needed at other stages of the process.
 Boards interested in benefiting from the successful completion rates and wage increases proven to result from RAPs may use WIOA funds to supplement apprenticeship programs, including the programs funded by Chapter 133.

-As Boards develop and update their workforce strategies to target high-growth, high-demand occupations, TWC encourages Boards to strengthen their partnerships with RAPs in order to maximize the use of available training dollars.
+As Boards develop and update their workforce strategies to prioritize in-demand industries and target occupations, TWC encourages Boards to strengthen their partnerships with RAPs in order to maximize the use of available training dollars.
 Combining a Board’s expertise and access to its local workforce development area (workforce area) with RAPs’ success in delivering training is a winning combination for Boards, employers, and individual Texans.

-WIOA extends automatic initial eligibility to registered apprenticeship training programs.
-Registered apprenticeship training programs must apply to the Board in order to be included on Texas’ Statewide List of Certified Training Providers.
-However, they are not required to submit performance information for initial eligibility determination.
+WIOA expands the automatic eligibility for entry to the statewide Eligible Training Providers List (ETPL) afforded to RAPs; however, RAP sponsors must inform TWC of their interest to be included on Texas’ ETPL.
+RAP sponsors are not required to submit student-level performance information or be connected to a Board’s target occupation list for initial or continued eligibility determination.
+RAPs remain eligible for Texas’ ETPL for the duration of their DOL-OA registration.

-The following are scenarios that show how RAPs may benefit Boards, employers, and job seekers.
+The following scenarios provide examples of how RAPs may benefit Boards, employers, and individuals.

 Board Example

-A Board is looking for ways to maximize its training investment, so it reviews the high-growth, high-demand occupations list and discovers that many of the occupations are apprenticeable.
+A Board is working to enhance training investment opportunities, so it reviews the in-demand industries and target occupations list and discovers that many of the occupations are apprenticeable.

-In pursuit of a stronger relationship with RAPs, the Board contacts the OA state director responsible for its workforce area to explore the possibility of partnering with existing RAP or developing new RAPs in order to support workforce area demand.
-An OA provides assistance, and the Board offers Texas Workforce Center services, sharing its relationships with area employers and Texas workforce system partners, as well as distributing WIOA funds to support additional RAPs.
+In pursuit of a stronger relationship with RAPs, the Board contacts ApprenticeshipTexas staff to explore the possibility of partnering with existing RAP sponsors or developing new RAPs in order to support workforce area demand.
+An ApprenticeshipTexas staff member provides assistance, and the Board offers workforce development services, sharing its relationships with workforce area employers and partners, as well as distributing WIOA funds to support additional RAPs.

 RAPs offer customized training developed to meet an employer’s need for a highly trained workforce.
-Such programs provide job seekers with quality training while enabling them to receive competitive pay and embark on a promising career pathway.
+Such programs provide Texans with quality training while enabling them to receive competitive pay and embark on a promising career pathway.

-The Board recognizes a positive impact on WIOA performance when job seekers supported by WIOA funds in a registered apprenticeship training program are counted in performance.
+The Board recognizes a positive impact on WIOA performance outcomes when RAP participants are supported by WIOA funds.

 Employer Example